Although the last sentence is evident from the very beginning

 This time “Exposure” experiences its own reincarnation in an “Operation Room”, backstitched to a hospital -with bona fides and the demand for mutual transformation- located in an art gallery.
 The work leaves us in the lap of a secondary extremism, cleanliness, perfection, so-called health -earthly product of arrogance-, a kind of life ‘norm’ transformed into a meta.

 From this aspect, the inside out intervention to the work by the curator of the exhibition, art critic and academician Seda Yavuz inevitably directs us to some questions asked by Baudrillard in 2005.

 Baudrillard emphasizes in the essay titled “Images Where There Is Nothing To See” in his book Conspiracy of Art where he problematizes the “New Art Order and Aesthetics”:

 “The same must be torn from the same.
 Each image must take away from the reality of the world, something must disappear from each image, but one must not give in to the temptation of annihilation, of definitive entropy, the disappearance must remain active: that is the secret of art and seduction.”

-‘Exposure’ is a case which confronts the autopsied civilization with its own self through its image.
+“Exposure” is a case which confronts the autopsied civilization with itself, through its own image.

-Probably thanks to its being hygienic, in this land of ‘parallel’ universe and conspiracies, it makes us contemplate on the fact that ‘dirty’ and ‘clean’ originally derived from each other in the first place.
+Most likely in thanks to it being hygienic, in this land of ‘parallel’ universe and conspiracies, it makes us contemplate on the fact that ‘dirty’ and ‘clean’ originally derived from each other in the first place.